Amelia Earhart Dam: History

-Climate Change Vulnerability Assessment
+The 1966 construction of the dam opened more land along the Mystic River for development, as it stabilized water levels and prevented saltwater intrusion.

 The City of Somerville's 2017 Climate Change Vulnerability Assessment noted that by 2035, a 100-year flood would flank the dam, and by 2070, overtop it, leading to major impacts on low-lying areas such as Assembly Square.

-In 2018, 21 cities and towns near the Mystic River requested flood prevention and mitigation funding, including approximately $20 million for an additional pump.
+In January 2018, a nor'easter caused slushy coastal flooding in downtown Boston and the Seaport district, alarming local officials.
+In March 2018, a storm caused minor flooding in Draw Seven Park, and ocean water nearly overtopped the dam.
+In November 2018, 21 cities and towns near the Mystic River requested flood prevention and mitigation funding, including approximately $20 million for an additional pump.

-Planned Improvements
+Planned improvements

+Overtopping of the dam by a storm surge could flood thousands of buildings, and parts of the MBTA Orange Line and Interstate 93.

 The Massachusetts Department of Conservation and Recreation (DCR) announced an investment of $28 million to improve climate resiliency and provide significant flood protection for the environmental justice communities surrounding the Amelia Earhart Dam (AED) on the Mystic River between Somerville and Everett and Draw Seven Park in Somerville.
 The projects are funded through the American Rescue Plan Act (ARPA).
 The improvements include $13 million to redesign the elevation of the dam and $15 million for the renovation of Draw Seven Park including construction of a flood control berm to prevent coastal flooding.